yawaramin/stubbex/README.md

 * Hit Stubbex from your app (this is best)
 * Use a tool like `curl` which sends requests exactly as you specify
 * Write the stub files by hand (way less fun).

+## Limitations

+* No tests right now
+* No documentation right now (other than the above)
+* No benchmarks right now
+* Stubbex can't handle chunked responses right now
+* Can't configure where to save the stubs right now

+That said, for testing run-of-the-mill REST APIs with JSON responses, Stubbex should be very helpful, even just running on your dev machine.